mauriciogior/node-progress/README.md

 # Node Progress
-Simple loading message for indeterminate proccesses.
+Simple loading message for indeterminate processes.

 ### How to use